sage-code/.github/profile/README.md

 ## Welcome 👋

 Sage-Code is an independent open source organization.
 We research programming languages and software developement technology.
 We use AI to create comprehensive high quality roadmaps, presentations, video tutorials and code snippets for learning and teaching.
 After training you can join our core team as a mentor & volunteer.
-We do not pay yet but once the budget is established we will share equity for mentors and developers.

 ## Contribute 🎁

-Anyone can follow our training program for free but we encourage a sponsoring/donation or subscription.
-Sponsors are listed on our website as VIP members/contributors.
-Only Developers and Mentors can contribute to our codebase.
-As a Mentor you can teach other people using our organization artifacts and tools.
-As a developer you can register a project with us (donate a project).
-We list projects on our homepage: https://sagecode.org/projects
+Anyone can follow our training program for free.
+You can contribute as a sponsor or as a developer.
+Sponsors are listed on our website.
+Developers can contribute to our codebase.
+Mentors can teach using our artifacts: web pages, code snippets, presentations and videos.
+As a developer you can register a project with us (you can donate or transfer a project repository to Sage-Code).
+We list projects on our homepage: https://sagecode.org/projects, then our developers can work on your project.

 * [Sage-Code Home](http://sagecode.org)
 * [How to Contribute](https://github.com/sage-code/.github/tree/main/profile/contribute.md)